gurditsingh/hydeout/_posts/test.md

 ```
 Note that **stream-stream joins are stateful**, so state management is necessary.

+### Supported Join Types

+ - **Inner Join :**  Inner join type is Supported and it's not not Stateful
+ - **Left Outer Join :** Left Outer join type is supported when streaming DataFrame on left side of the join and it's not Stateful.
+ - **Right Outer Join :** Right Outer join type is supported when streaming DataFrame on right side of the join and it's not Stateful.
+ - **Full Outer Join :** Full Outer join type is not Supported.

 ## why is this a Stateful operation?
 Let's assume an example in which we have some sensor events. sensor generates a start and then after sensor generates end event after the start events.